 A guided tour of the museum and the new Kingston Home Port and Education Center (including hands-on activities) is $6/person and lasts approximately 1.5 hours.

 A guided tour of the Rondout Lighthouse, including boat ride up Rondout Creek, a guided tour of the museum, and the new Kingston Home Port and Education Center is $20/person and lasts approximately 3 hours (not including time for lunch).

-For museum tours only, one adult per 10 students receives free admission.
-For lighthouse tours, teachers receive half price admission.
-Any additional adults (such as parents) are the same price as students.
-One-on-one aides and teaching assistants always receive free admission.
+One adult per 10 students receives free admission.
+One-on-one aides, school nurses, and teaching assistants always receive free admission.

 A $50 deposit is required to hold your date and is due upon receipt of your invoice.
 The remainder of your payment is due the day of your visit.
 Please arrange to have one check, cash or credit/debit card payment per group.
 HRMM accepts Mastercard, Visa, and American Express.

 HRMM programs take place rain or shine.
 Trips may be cancelled up to two weeks before the scheduled date with no penalty.
 Trips cancelled with less than two weeks’ notice or with no notice will forfeit the deposit.
 Trips may be rescheduled up to one week before the original date of visit with no penalty.
 Cancellations due to extreme weather with NOAA-issued no travel warnings are exempted from penalty.

 If your school budget is tight, here are a few resources to help fund your trip to HRMM:

 Target Foundation Field Trip Grants: Applications are posted August 1st and close in September for spring funding.